aarokorhonen/pino-preview/README.md

 ## Some planned features

+-   [ ] Full documentation with usage
-[ ] Support for arbitrary JSON log formats (field names, loglevels etc.)
+-   [ ] Support for arbitrary JSON log formats (field names, loglevels etc.)
-[ ] Binary usage support with `npm`
+-   [ ] Binary usage support with `npm`
+-   [ ] Improved JSON field discovery for setting filters
+-   [ ] Support for `jq`-style syntax for filter expressions
+-   [ ] Automatic test suite
+-   [x] Full-text search as a filter
+-   [x] Graceful handling of app shutdown
+-   [x] Hide log entry details behind modal view by default
-[x] Performance improvements (heavy logging will eventually result in huge DOM and slow down this experimental version of the app, so don't forget to shut it down after use!)
+-   [x] Performance improvements (heavy logging will eventually result in huge DOM and slow down this experimental version of the app, so don't forget to shut it down after use!)
-[ ] Graceful handling of app shutdown
-[ ] Improved JSON field discovery for setting filters [ ] Support for `jq`-style syntax for filter expressions [ ] Hide log entry details behind modal view by default [ ] Automatic test suite
-[x] Optional page auto-scroll
+-   [x] Optional page auto-scroll
+-   [x] Per-component health checks